payhota/pjtatlow.github.io/python_labs/lab2.md

 radius = 5

 # remember the circumference of a circle is (2 * pi * r)
+# the expression (2 * pi * radius) is equivalent to a float,
+# which is then assigned to the variable "circumference"
 circumference = 2 * pi * radius # value 31.4

 {% endhighlight %}

 **NOTE** You can put comments in your code by putting a `#` in front of the words you don't want to actually be run as code.